Game4Move78/bwjq/README.md

 At the moment the argument parsing is basic and uses zparseopts.
 Flags such as `-q` and `-f` can be written as `-q -f` but not `-q`.
 Search terms can be provided to fzf finder, but have not yet been implemented for multiple command line arguments.

+    Parent folders must be created for autocomplete to work.

 ## Related

 [bw](https://bitwarden.com/help/cli/)